XPMUser/XPMUser.github.io/README.md

 - 1.19.0 (Bugfixes)
 - 1.20.0 (Bugfixes)
 - 1.20.1 (Changed the Login Background + Updated Shiverchill Mountain and Bok & Slip (Still the same as this one from older versions))
-- 1.22.1 (Changed the Login Background + Updated Lamplight Town, but Winterfest doesn't have its assets anymore, so it's removed. + New NPCs + Archived)
+- 1.22.1 (Changed the Login Background + Updated Lamplight Town, but Winterfest doesn't have its older assets anymore, so it's removed. + New NPCs + Archived)
 - 1.22.2 (Archived + Bugfixes)
 - 1.22.4 (Archived + Bugfixes)
 - 1.23.7 (Bounty Board added)